TylerMullingsClarke/APIMiniProject/README.md

     -POST /api/Customers
         adds customer with new unique id with the data in the body of the request.
         The following values are valid in the body of the request:
-            CustomerId - new unqiue ID for the customer - typed as a string at most 5 character long ContactName - Name of the customer
+            CustomerId - new unqiue ID for the Customer - typed as a string at most 5 characters long ContactName - Name of the customer
             CompanyName - Name of the Company Customer works for ContactTitle  - Position of the Customer at the company they work for PostalCode - Postcode of the Customer
-            Address - Adress of the customer
+            Address - Address of the customer
             City - City the customer lives/works in Country - Country the Customer lives/works in Phone - Customers contact phone number